 So, what does the inclusion of women in the security sector look like?

 In Bangladesh, women have played a significant role in combatting the spread of extremist ideology.
 As part of this effort, education and training have emphasized the importance of women’s economic empowerment.
-By elevating the roles of women in society and ensuring their rights to operate freely, they are better positioned to take on the rise of harmful ideologies among their males peers and family members.
+By elevating the roles of women in society and ensuring their rights to operate freely, they are better positioned to take on the rise of harmful ideologies among their male peers and family members.

-In Colombia, women were all but excluding from a round of peace talks with the Fuerzas Armadas Revolucionarias de Colombia (FARC) in 2012 in Norway.
+In Colombia, women were all but excluded from a round of peace talks with the Fuerzas Armadas Revolucionarias de Colombia (FARC) in 2012 in Norway.
 But due to grassroots advocacy and pressure from the international community, in 2015 during talks in Cuba, women accounted for 20% of the government and 43% of the FARC negotiating delegates.
 And notably, a first-ever Gender Subcommission was formed, wielding an influence throughout the peacemaking effort.

 Here in the United States, as in many parts of the world, we must still work toward gender parity in wages, in leadership positions, and even on panels.
-As we mark the 100th anniversary of passage of the 19th Amendment granting women the right to vote this year, we must not forget the work that remains to be done.
+As we mark the 100th anniversary of the passage of the 19th Amendment granting women the right to vote this year, we must not forget the work that remains to be done.

 In 2017, the United States passed the Women, Peace and Security Act “to promote the meaningful participation of women in the mediation and negotiation processes seeking to prevent, mitigate, or resolve violent conflict.”
-While it still awaits a government-wide strategy in order to be enacted, its passage signaled a meaningful first step for the inclusion of women in preventing and ending conflict.
+While it still awaits a government-wide strategy in order to be enacted, its passage signaled a meaningful first step for the inclusion of women in preventing and ending the conflict.